HR & Management

 Business leaders can benefit from the disciplined, positive mental attitude distilled in military veterans.
 But as Rossi reminds, supporting military veterans is not only the right thing to do but it’s also vital to the prosperity of the economy.

 As founder of the British Ex-Forces in Business Awards, he hopes to shine a light on the skills veterans showcase, squashing negative perceptions in the process and highlighting the need to help resettle them into civilian life.
-Uncovering the achievements of those now excelling in business will better position them as role models, Rossi explains.
+Highlighting the achievements of those now excelling in business will better position them as role models, Rossi explains.
 Uncovering businesses that have supported ex-military is equally as important.

 The managing director of AWS, Gavin Jackson, adds: “We find that many of the qualities that are foundational to military service are invaluable for our own organisation.
 Hiring transitioning military veterans and military spouses – who often feel stress at having a loved one in action – should be seen as a fantastic opportunity for any company to grow its talent pool.